underscoreio/essential-slick/src/pages/5-data_modelling.md

 }
 ```

-What we're providing here is two functions:
+What we're providing here is two functions to `MappedColumnType.base`:

 - one from a `DateTime` to
   a database-friendly `java.sql.Timestamp`; and